willmgardner/academic_website/content/authors/admin/_index.md

   url: https://www.vagelos.columbia.edu

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include global child health, respiratory epidemiology, and statistical modeling.
+bio: My research interests include global maternal and child health, respiratory epidemiology, and health metrics and statistical modeling.

 # Interests to show in About widget
 interests: